ryanachten/noob/noob.Patterns/Behavioural/Command/README.md

 5) `Receiver` - class which performs actions associated with a request

 ## When to use
-- Need to implement call back functionality
+- Need to implement callback functionality
 - Can be used to support redo and undo functionality
 - Can be implemented where different receivers handle commands differently
 - Useful for auditing and logging changes via commands